United States v. ICC (1970)

 United States v.
 ICC, 396 U.S. 491 (1970) was a United States Supreme Court case in which the Court held that a merger of the Great Northern Railway Company and the Northern Pacific Railway Company did not violate antitrust laws due to the benefits of increased savings and efficient transportation outweighing the costs of decreased competition and job loss.
+This decision is also called the Northern Lines Merger Case.
+(Note: Or the Northern Lines Merger Cases.)